The word “electives” calls to mind breezy afternoons spent sanding paper towel holders to a smooth oblivion in my Grade 9 woodworking class.

 However, choosing a course in a subject you don’t care about just because it seems low-commitment can be a waste of your time and money.

-That being said, there may be fewer elective options than usual this summer and beyond due to adjustments being made for online learning amidst the coronavirus outbreak.
+That being said, there may be fewer elective options than usual as UBC transitions back to in-person learning.
 That may be disappointing, but some of my favourite courses were actually second and third choices I had to take when I couldn’t get into my first choice!

 You can also hold off on electives and focus on your core courses for now if it’s difficult to get into the right classes or you’re concerned about potential grading policies—there’s nothing wrong with taking electives in your upper years.